markmarijnissen/stockticker/README.md

 		@bind 'change',@render
 		[@add symbol for symbol in <[BARC.L LLOY.L STAN.L]>]

-	# create a new StockController, and append the element
+	# add stock item
 	add: (symbol) ->
+		# only add if symbol is valid and not added before
+		# the 'added-before' check is a bit dirty but effective; it checks if
+		# the symbol occurs in the HTML
-		stock = new StockController(symbol)
+		if typeof symbol is 'string' and symbol isnt "" and not @el.html().match(">#symbol<") stock = new StockController(symbol:symbol)
-		stock.model.save()
-		@append stock
+			@append stock.el

 	# find and destroy the Stock, which destroys the controller, which destroys the element.
 	remove: (symbol) -> Stock.findByAttribute('symbol',symbol).destroy()